A Unified Framework for Calculating First Arrival Position Density in Molecular Communication: Main Result: A Novel Approach for Efficiently Determining FAP Density

 \subsection{Infinitestimal Generator of It\^{o} Diffusion}

-In physics, an It\^{o} diffusion is used to describe the Brownian motion of a particle subjected to a potential in a fluid medium.
-In mathematics, an $n$ dimensional It\^{o} diffusion\footnote{We merely consider time-homogeneous It\^{o} diffusion throughout this paper.
-That is, $b(X_t)$ and $\sigma(X_t)$ does not depend on $t$ explicitly.} is a stochastic process satisfying a specific type of SDE of the form $ dX_t = b(X_t)dt + \sigma(X_t) dB_t, $ as described in Eq.~\eqref{eq:IP}.
-Throughout this paper, we assume that $b(\cdot)$ and $\sigma(\cdot)$ are both constants.
+In physics, an It\^{o} diffusion is commonly utilized to describe the Brownian motion of a particle in a fluid medium under the influence of a potential.
+In mathematics, an $n$-dimensional It\^{o} diffusion is a stochastic process that satisfies a specific type of SDE, given by $ \diff X_t = b(X_t)\diff t + \sigma(X_t) \diff B_t, $ as shown in \eqref{eq:IP}.
+We assume that $b(\cdot)$ and $\sigma(\cdot)$ are constants, allowing the corresponding MC system to be regarded as a time-invariant system.